-This is yet another location with a perfect view of the Eiffel Tower, plus a gorgeous bridge to offer you a variety of photos.
-This is the best location to choose if you want to do your Paris photoshoot in the afternoon or evening!
+This is the location with a perfect view of the Eiffel Tower, plus a gorgeous bridge to offer you a variety of photos.
+This is the best location to choose if you want to do your Paris photoshoot in the afternoon or evening for direct light.
+In the morning it's backlit, for softer more dreamy look.

 This is a popular Instagram location for photos showing both, the Eiffel tower and a typical parisian street.
-It's a great spot for photos throughout the day, and the nearby cafe Le Recruitment is a great spot for a cup of coffee or maybe a glass of wine.
-Their typical parisian breakfast is yummy and the price is great!
+It's a great spot for photos throughout the day, and the nearby cafes Le Recruitment and Au Canon des Invalides are great spots for a cup of coffee or maybe a glass of wine.

 The Louvre Museum offers a lot of beautiful architectural backdrops to capture your Paris moments.
-It's best fitting for formal gowns and wedding dresses during the sunrise sessions.
+It's best fitting for formal gowns and wedding dresses and can be easily photographed at any time of the day.

 This location is my personal favorite for Paris family sessions.
 It's the home of Colonnes de Buren that are an absolute hit with the kids to run around.
 A pretty garden with a fountain are there too, so it's a great spot for photoshoots all day long.